joniesco/joniesco/README.md

 </h3>

-- 🌱 I’m currently learning JavaScript(ES6), and HTML .
+- 🌱 Currently looking for the next challenge where I can contribute my abilities .

 <h3> 📫 Contact Me:</h3>